 Corporations Code Section 418 specifies a variety of circumstances under which share certificates must include written statements providing notice of the existence of those circumstances.
 These include, for example, restrictions on share transfers or voting rights – both of which are common in multi-founder corporations.

 Furthermore, that section states that if a required statement is not included on the certificate, the corresponding restriction will not be enforceable against a transferee who is unaware of the restriction!

-This brings us to the major reason why stock certificates should be provided: So that, with the proper statements included, shareholder buy-sell, voting rights, and other agreements can be enforced as the parties intended.
+This brings us to the major reason why most startups should provide paper stock certificates: So that, with the proper statements included, shareholder buy-sell, voting rights, and other agreements can be enforced as the parties intended.

 This blog does not provide legal advice and does not create an attorney-client relationship.
 If you need legal advice, please contact a lawyer directly.